divya-mashruwala-30/supply_chain_analytics/readme.md

-# 📦 Supply Chain Analytics using Machine Learning
+# 📦 Supply Chain Analytics

 An end-to-end Machine Learning project that predicts **Late Delivery Risk** for supply chain orders and performs **Customer Segmentation** using unsupervised learning.
 The project also includes a **Streamlit web application** for interactive predictions and customer segmentation.